JonDemers/opcode-ssg/en/saas/file-transfer/secure-file-sharing-solution/index.md

 Feel confident in the authenticity of your file transfers.
 Our solution ensures that every interaction is authenticated, providing a secure and reliable channel for sharing sensitive data with your clients.

 ### Encrypted Communication
 Security is at the forefront of our priorities.
-Experience file sharing with military-grade encryption, ensuring the confidentiality and integrity of your data throughout the entire transfer process.
+Experience file sharing with enterprise-grade encryption, ensuring the confidentiality and integrity of your data throughout the entire transfer process.

 ### Reliable Performance
 Your business demands dependability.
 Count on us for consistent and reliable file transfers.
 Our SaaS solution is engineered to deliver your files promptly, contributing to a smoother workflow and enhanced client interactions.